Star Trek: The Fire and the Rose: Exploration on The Fall of Spock

 The Two Halves of Spock

 Flash forward to 2293 and shortly after Spock accepts a position as an ambassador with the BIA.
 One of the other diplomats working with the BIA was Alexandra Tremontaine, and her and Spock’s first meeting was interesting.
 Spock came into it assuming that Alexandra had fallen to her emotions when she announced the Federation was pulling out of the current talks, yet she was able to show that a different logic had been used to arrive at conclusions that were satisfactory, and that made an impression on both halves of Spock as it demonstrated the best of both worlds.
 Here we have someone who is intellectually deep and acts like a Vulcan but she clearly has emotions that run parallel to Spock’s.
 The two finger touch we see so frequently as an affectionate gesture between Vulcans is shown to be a telepathic connection that is deep between Alexandra and Spock - not an easy thing for Spock to accomplish as it opened him up, something that harkens back to Kirk’s advice about being comfortable with who he is.
-Spock was finally beginning to feel like he could be himself, that he had uncovered “contentment.”
+This could be a relationship Spock could pursue fully and not have difficulty with.
+Just look at his past.
+T'Pring was an arranged marriage, Leila was shrouded in guilt, the Romulan Commander a matter of deceit.
+With Alexandra, Spock was finally beginning to feel like he could be himself with someone he could be romantically close to, that he had uncovered “contentment.”
 It was definitely a part of what made the death of Kirk that much worse and started Spock’s downward spiral.

 The raw, irrational emotions we know Spock has come to the forefront when he finds out Kirk has died and his anger makes him envision horrible acts like strangling Bones.
 Especially prevalent is guilt (and as we shall see is an emotion Spock comes to again and again), and it is over many things but the big one was Edith (as the book delves into more later on) but at this point Spock makes it clear he feels he denied Kirk the happiness he deserved.
 But Spock compounds it when he feels he should have denied himself any happiness in return.
 So why did he remain friends with Kirk, a source of great joy for Spock?
 Wouldn’t that be a further reward to Spock?
 Yes, but if he abandoned Jim then that would bring more pain to his life, and Spock tried to take no further action that would bring this about.
 We know that stance would fail with his death in “The Wrath of Khan,” but the friendship Spock felt also rejuvenated him.
 While a source of guilt, Jim Kirk was also a reminder of how Spock’s human half was something to be celebrated.
 But with Kirk gone, that side and the emotions that come with it proved to drive Spock to the brink…